Maung Maung Kyaw

-General Maung Maung Kyaw (မောင်မောင်ကျော်, born 23 July 1964) is a Burmese military officer who served on Myanmar's State Administration Council from 2021 to 2023.
+Maung Maung Kyaw (မောင်မောင်ကျော်, born 23 July 1964) is a Burmese military officer who served on Myanmar's State Administration Council from 2021 to 2023.
 He previously served as Commander-in-Chief of the Myanmar Air Force from 2018 to 2022.

 Early life and education

 Maung Maung Kyaw was born on 23 July 1964.
 He graduated from the Defence Services Academy in 1985 as part of the 26th intake.

 Military career

 Maung Maung Kyaw trained as a fighter pilot.
 He was promoted to Commander-in-Chief of the Myanmar Air Force on 2 January 2018, after his predecessor Khin Maung Myint reached the mandatory retirement age.

 Subsequently, he was appointed as a members of the SAC on 2 February 2021, in the aftermath of the 2021 Myanmar coup d'état.
 He was forced to retire as Air Force Commander in January 2022.
 He still holds a position as member of SAC.